Five Ways to Spice Up Your Exercise Program

 Golden Carers has 1000s of activities and resources for senior care.

-Group exercise and movement is a crucial staple of a well-rounded activity program.
-It offers the opportunity for residents to move intentionally, working on fine and large motor skills, as well as improving strength, flexibility, endurance, and range of motion.
+Group exercise is an essential component of a well-rounded activity program, offering residents the opportunity to move intentionally, improving fine and large motor skills, strength, flexibility, endurance, and range of motion.

 Thanks to exercise being easily adaptable and social, it is often a daily part of the activity program at most communities.
-Morning exercise gives residents a chance to get moving after breakfast, visit with friends, and hear what’s going on for the rest of the day from activity staff.
+Morning exercise sessions provide residents with a chance to get moving after breakfast, socialize with friends, and learn about the day's upcoming events.

 1. Change the Movement